Qumulo/docs/platforms/hpe-apollo-4200-gen9/configuring-ipmi-ilo-port.md

 To configure the IPMI port, you must have root access to the client-facing network through SSH.
 For example, you can use the `sudo -s` command.

 ## How the IPMI Port Works
 HPE A4200 Gen9 nodes provide IPMI support for out-of-band maintenance access even when the node is plugged in but powered off.
+The following diagram shows the location of the IPMI port.

+{% include image.html alt="The location of the IPMI port on the HPE Apollo 4200 Gen9 node" file="hpe-gen9-ilo.png" %}

 Your nodes receive DHCP address assignments by default.
 When you configure a node's IPMI port, you can access the node by using the IP address that the DHCP server assigns to the node and a web browser that supports HTML5, Java, and .NET

 {% include important.html content="We strongly recommend separating your IPMI access network from your client-facing network" %}

-{% include image.html alt="The location of the IPMI port on the HPE Apollo 4200 Gen9 node" file="hpe-gen9-ilo.png" %}

-To access IPMI configuration in the BIOS System Utilities menu, press **F9**.
+To access IPMI configuration from the BIOS System Utilities menu, press **F9**.
 The default IPMI username is `Administrator`.
-The password is printed on top of the node chassis.
+The password is printed on top of your node chassis.

 {% include note.html content="The IMPI username and password are unrelated to your Qumulo administrative credentials." %}